Seongwoong-sk/-Competition_Archive-/README.md

 # 🚀 Competition_Archive 🚀
-**Github** Collection of Competitions I have participated in and studied
+**Github** Collection of Competitions I participated in and studied